-Because Mecca is a city of Islam, non-Muslims are not allowed to enter.
+Because Mecca is a city of Islam -which is enforced by strict laws- non-Muslims are not allowed to enter.
 The majority of residents reside in what is known as the Old City.
 Most of the workers are employed in the Hajj Industry.

 Both people that live in the city and tourists come from different backgrounds and ethnicities.
 This includes people from South Asia, Southeast Asia, Central Asia, the Middle East, Africa and Europe.
 The city also has a large number of Burmese residents, with approximately 250,000 contributing to the overall population.

 People of Islam believe that Mecca was first inhabited by the descendants of Ishmael.
-Throughout its early history, Mecca was a center of trade.
+Throughout its early history, Mecca has been considered an integral center of trade - but this is somewhat disputed among scholars.
 In its earliest years, tribes would travel to Mecca annually to pay homage to the shrine, drive from the Zamzam Well, resolve debts, trade, and arbitrate disputes.

 Muhammad was born in Mecca in 570 but later emigrated as the Muslims and Quraysh continued to fight.
-In 628, Mecca attempted to enter Mecca but was not allowed.
-Muhammad later came back with 10,000 of his men, and the city surrendered.
-At that time, Muhammad declared peach and amnesty.
-All pagan imagery was destroyed and it was now a place to worship God.
+In 628, Muhammad attempted to enter Mecca but was not allowed.
+Muhammad later came back with 10,000 of his men, and the city eventually surrendered.
+At that time, Muhammad declared peace and amnesty for all residents.
+All pagan imagery was destroyed and it was dedicated to become a place to worship God.

 In the 1800s, the First Saudi State captured Mecca and held it for ten years.
 It was also during the 1800s and early 1900s that cholera outbreaks from the pilgrims entering the company were at their worst.
 It was during the 1924 Battle of Mecca that the city was incorporated into Saudi Arabia.
 During this time, the most of the city was demolished and rebuilt.
 This has continued throughout the rule of Saudi Arabia.
 Since 1985, approximately 95% of historic buildings were destroyed.
 Much of this demolition was a result of new construction, including hotels, housing, and other infrastructure.

 Mecca is considered to be the holiest center in Islam and millions of Muslims come from all over the world during the two pilgrimages: the Umrah and the Hajj.
 The city is home to the largest mosque in the world and it continues to evolve.
-The annual pilgrimages support the economy.
+The annual pilgrimages support the economy with the major influx of tourists and pilgrimage partakers.
 However, there are other important industries as well, including carpentry, iron manufacturing, copper, and banks.
-Because of the annual pilgrimages, the city has a rich cultural heritage and is considered to be the most diverse city in the Muslim world.
+Because of the annual pilgrimages, the city has a rich cultural and historical heritage and is considered to be the most diverse city in the Muslim world.

 Mecca Population Growth